-Armstrong is committed to delivering solutions that reduce the environmental impact of the buildings you create...from product design and raw material selection, to how our products are produced and delivered.
+Armstrong World Industries is committed to delivering solutions that reduce the environmental impact of the buildings you create; from product design and raw material selection, to how our products are produced and delivered.

-Now we provide Environmental Product Declarations (EPD's) to document the sustainability of our products.
+Now we provide Environmental Product Declarations (EPDs) to document the sustainability of our products.
 Inside this UL Environment certified ISO compliant EPD you will find:

-- Performance features like acoustics, light reflectance, and durability - Product application and use - Product ingredients and their sources - Information on how a ceiling system is produced - Life Cycle Assessment (LCA) results including global warming potential and primary energy usage - Total impacts over the life cycle of the product
+- Performance features like acoustics, light reflectance, and durability - · Product application and use - · Product ingredient information - Information on how a ceiling system is produced - Life Cycle Assessment (LCA) results including global warming potential and primary energy usage - Total impacts over the life cycle of the product